AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 had peaked in 1954, and Kusan, dissatisfied with its share in a declining market, ceased production in 1960.

-Kusan then sold its tooling to a hobbyist named Andy Kriswaulis (or Kriswalus) in
+Kusan then sold its tooling to a hobbyist named Andy Kriswalus in Endicott, New York,

 who operated as Kris Model Trains, or KMT.
-Kriswaulis only produced rolling
+Kriswalus only produced rolling

 stock, not locomotives.
-After Kriswaulis' death on Sept.
-6, 1990, KMT dissolved and much of the tooling was sold to
+In the late 1980's, KMT dissolved and much of the original tooling was

 Williams Electric Trains, a small Maryland-based toymaker who had